lucasdj-sampaio/lucasdj-sampaio/README.md

 <h3 align="left">About me</h3>

 <p>• 👨‍💻 Full-Stack Engineer focused on React.js and C#</p>
-<p>• 🚀 Passionate about building clean, scalable web apps and APIs.</p>
+<p>• 🚀 Passionate about building clean, scalable web apps, APIs and RPA</p>
 <p>• ⚡ Always eager to learn new tech and solve challenging problems.</p>

 ---